AsherTeo/Tesla-Stock-Predicition/README.md

 In this experiment, I will  explore various window functions including 7, 30, and 60, alongside different learning rates such as 0.01, 0.001, and 0.0001.
 The goal is to determine the optimal configuration for the task at hand.

+The LSTM model comprises 2 layers of LSTM with 50 neurons each, incorporating dropout regularization, followed by one dense layer.
+Training is performed with a batch size of 8 over 400 epochs.

 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/05244cb0-1996-4f9b-9dd4-6cced44a9d9c)